Add-ons

 Supported channels

-Post alerts to any Slack channel using an Incoming Webhook URL.
+Post alerts to any Slack channel.
+Connect via OAuth — no webhook URL to manage.
 The message includes the domain, host, record type, change type, and old/new values formatted as a Slack Block Kit message.

-Post alerts to a Discord channel using a Discord Incoming Webhook URL.
+Post alerts to a Discord channel.
+Connect via OAuth — no webhook URL to manage.
 Each change appears as a rich embed with the record type, change type, and old/new values.

 Generic webhook